Citizens of every country in the world can apply to train to teach in England.

 If you do not have qualifications that are equivalent to GCSEs, you may be able to sit a test set by training providers to show your knowledge of English, maths and science.

-Contact us for advice about this
+Contact us for advice about your qualifications.

 If you do not have a university degree